-Indoor Gardening Tips for Apartments or Small Gardens
+Indoor Gardening Tips for Small Gardens

 “I’d garden but I live in an apartment,” “I can’t grow my own food, this house is too small,” and “this city is too packed for me to have enough space to grow anything properly” are all common reasons people think they can’t grow their own flowers and vegetables.
 Yet people have grown herbs, vegetables, and beautiful flowers in closets and on window sills for a long time.
 If you've a mind to garden, there’s a place and a way to do so.
 And now that you aren’t limited to a box of soil, the options available to you are even greater than they were before!
 Hydroponics equipment has been designed, often by necessity, to fit in small or harsh environments, and it is this strength that will benefit you most in your small-space frontier.
 Let’s take a look at a few of the options you have for growing in tiny spaces.
 5-Gallon Bucket